 Double-action revolvers are known for their reliability and simplicity, making them popular among law enforcement and military personnel.
 They also have a longer trigger pull, which can make them more difficult to shoot accurately.

 Single-action semi-automatic pistols, on the other hand, are known for their accuracy and ease of use.
 They typically have a shorter trigger pull, which can make them easier to shoot accurately, but also require more training and practice to master.

-Hammer-cocking pistols have a hammer at the back of the gun that needs to be manually pulled back to cock the gun.
+Hammer-cocking pistols have a hammer at the back of the gun that needs to be manually pulled back to prime the gun.
 Hammer-cocking pistols are commonly found in both semi-automatic and revolvers.

-Striker-fired pistols do not have a hammer that needs to be manually cocked.
-Instead, they have a striker that is partially cocked by the slide’s movement when the gun is fired.
+Striker-fired pistols do not have a hammer that needs to be manually primed.
+Instead, they have a striker that is partially primed by the slide’s movement when the gun is fired.
 This allows for quicker follow-up shots and a simpler design.
 Striker-fired pistols are commonly found in semi-automatic handguns.